nickolasram/AD410Style/README.md

     - span.code -> code

 ## **NEXT STEPS**
-1. I need to finish writing "patch notes" for the rest of the pages I've done then test/update a few more pages/questions.
+1. I need to finish writing "patch notes" for the rest of the pages we in our frontend repo.
-2. Once we have a comprehensive list of all the tags, classes, and IDs we want to change (e.g. replacing all occurences of em with b.highlight2), we might be able to update all the questions with a python script.
+    1. confirmation.js
+    2. course-enrollments.js
+    3. course.js
+    4. enroll.js
+    5. login.js
+        - login.js - error
+    6. metric.js
+    7. metrics.js
+    8. recommendations.js
+2. Create a version "1.5" css file that is compatible with the new styling as well as the old styling, then replace the existing css files with this one.
+3. Maybe finish writing a revised css scheme for other questions IF given the go-ahead as this is starting to affect the backend which is not in the original scope of our project (optional step.)
-3. If we can fit it within the scope of the project, we can start some basic styling and add more responsiveness
+4. If time permits, we can start some basic styling and add more responsiveness